Interactive Approaches to the Navigation of Cannabis‑Induced Psychosis in Adolescent Behavioral Health

 The Increase in Cannabis based Psychotic Disorders

-Over the past decade, cannabis has been transformed from a low‑potency plant into a commercial product with concentrated THC levels.
-Legalization, which this blog does not attempt to comment on or take any stance on, but nonetheless the aggressive marketing have made ultra-high potency products widely accessible.
+Over the decade or two, cannabis has been transformed from a low‑potency plant into a commercial product, manufactured with a level of precision creating potency and contentrated THC levels that is exponential to that of even 5 years ago.
+Legalization, which this blog does not attempt to comment on or take any stance on but aknowledges its place in certain modern medicine, social, and even cultural roots in America.
+Nevertheless, the aggressive marketing and access has made ultra-high potency products a catalyst for detriment beyond addiction into severe mental health.
 While teen use rates have not changed as dramatically as one would expect, hospital data reveal a troubling pattern of more young people arriving at emergency departments with severe neuropsychiatric symptoms linked to cannabis use.
+Or cannabis-induced psychosis, a substance induced psychosis as recognized by the DSM-5.

 The Rise of Cannabis‑Induced Psychosis

 Health surveillance reports in North America show that cannabis‑related hospitalizations and emergency‑department visits have risen sharply.
-Hospitalizations for cannabis‑induced psychotic disorders have increased year over year, and some provinces have seen the number of emergency visits for cannabis‑induced psychosis double Researchers note that patients presenting with cannabis‑induced psychosis are at markedly higher risk of developing a schizophrenia‑spectrum disorder.
+Hospitalizations for cannabis‑induced psychotic disorders have continiously increased year over year, and some areas have seen the number of emergency psychiatric visits for cannabis‑induced psychosis increase by 200%.
+Researchers note that patients presenting with cannabis‑induced psychosis are at markedly higher risk of developing a schizophrenia‑spectrum disorder.
 Many first‑episode psychosis cases involve prior exposure to high‑potency cannabis, suggesting that the evolution of cannabis potency is not without consequence.
+While varied depending on individual and use patterns, as well as predisposition to psychotic disorders, or mental health in general.
+The brain can start healing from a cannabis‑induced psychotic episode in a matter of weeks if the substance use is arrested, but to fully heal can take anywhere from several months to a couple years.
+Early intervention is always an indicator of better outcomes.
+However brain imaging studies of those with histories of cannabis‑induced psychosis reveal both tissue loss and neuroplasticity (growth in brain regions) in affected individuals.

 Potency and Patterns of Use

 The relationship between cannabis and psychosis appears to be driven by dose and potency.
 Case‑control studies have found that a large proportion of first‑episode psychosis patients reported using high‑THC cannabis or consuming it daily.
 Newer cohort research links teen cannabis use to a markedly higher likelihood of later psychotic disorders.
-While most cannabis‑using adolescents will not develop psychosis, a significant share of those who do have a history of regular, high‑potency use may, this phenomenon has only increased with legalization policies.
-Which this blog doesnt attempt to grapple with as an ideal, cannabis in many experiences can be therapeutic.
-However in the state that causes cannabis induced Psychosis, the legalization and potency skyrocket that is only going to continue creates a dangerous minefield for those that are prone or predisposed
+While important to note, most cannabis‑using adolescents will not develop psychosis, a significant share of those who do have a history of regular, high‑potency use may, this phenomenon has only increased with legalization policies.
+However the phenomenon of causation in the rise of cannabis induced Psychosis, legalization and potency are directly linked, and the trend is only going to continue, and creates a dangerous minefield for those that are prone or predisposed.
+While the federal and state governments still grapple over what legalization is, means, and/or how it may be regulated, the data behind cannabis induced psychosis in adolescents particularly continues to rise.

 Clinical Presentation: Why These Cases Are Challenging

 Cannabis‑induced psychosis often emerges abruptly.
 Emergency clinicians describe presentations marked by severe anxiety, panic, agitation, hallucinations, paranoia, and in some cases aggression or suicidal thought.
 These patients often require multiple staff members, de‑escalation skills, and sometimes sedation.
 Families watching a loved one deteriorate in this way often experience fear and guilt, unsure whether cannabis could have played a role.
 From a experience based rather than studied perspective we have witnessed countless cases of cannabis induced psychosis, and its prevelance in the past 5–10 years has expontentially increased.
-Further, treating it is a unique challenge.
-While many have an episode and recover quickly, for those without previous histories of psychosis or mental health, acceptance can be a difficult prospect to grasp, whats more the treatment can be detrimental to day to day living with certain medications.
+Further, treating it remains is a unique challenge.
+While many have an episode and recover quickly (relatively), for those without previous histories of psychosis or mental health, acceptance can be a difficult prospect to grasp, whats more the treatment can be detrimental to day to day living with certain medications.
 So a resistance to the diagnosis and medication is a natural response.
 Albeit still a challenging terrain to navigate.
+Cannabis has become a substance much akin to alcohol, perhaps not in actual neurotoxicity, but in its availability.
+It is not going anywhere, and is a part. of daily living for many, and the accessibility has parallels.
+However with prompt treatment, and ultimately client buy in, recovery is not only possible but can become a launch point for a new life.

 After the Episode, Treatment Options and First Hand Experience.

 As a company that meets families in crisis every day, cannabis‑induced psychosis isn’t an abstract diagnosis, it’s something we see up close.
 The first part of recovery is always getting the young person off cannabis.
-Which for some the shock of a psychotic event can come natural, but addiction to cannabis is a secondary and co occuring diagnosis possibility which complicates intervention and outcomes.
+Which for some the shock of a psychotic event can come natural, but addiction to cannabis is a secondary and co-occuring diagnosis possibility which complicates intervention and outcomes.
 However, once they’re stable, we have seen success stories that approach the diagnosis holistically: not just the psychosis, but the reasons they were using in the first place, or more specifically to the increased degree (if their was one) that may have created the conditions for the episode.
 Medication is a cornerstone of psychotic disorder treatments, but as stated they can have adverse effects.
 They can be managed, and vary person to person and generally are better tolerated with consistency, but that’s only part of the solution.
 Our experience leads us to lean towards counseling, family involvement, and programs that treat substance use and mental health together.
 Newer atypical antipsychotics have given us another tool in the toolbox that are not as sedative, and early‑intervention services that combine medication with therapy, peer support, and education are showing real promise.
-In my experience, if a young person is willing to stay off cannabis and has a supportive network around them, they often recover surprisingly well, acceptance, ACT therapy, and accountability are a vital piece.
-Clients buying in, a challenge that has plagued every therapists mind since its invention we imagine, but nonetheless, it creates all the difference.
+In our experience, if a young person is willing to stay off cannabis and has a supportive network around them, they often recover surprisingly well, acceptance, ACT therapy, and accountability are a vital piece.
+Clients buying in, a challenge that has plagued every therapists mind since its invention we imagine, but nonetheless, it creates all the difference, not only in structural healing of the brain but in the ability to participate and access a new life that moves past diagnoses, and can become whatever the client wishes.

 Our Clinically Integrated Response